omriher/CapTipper/docs/Whatype.rst

 =======

 Whatype is an independent file type identification python library.
+File Type Identification provides “magic”-like analysis of a file’s content to determine its true payload.

+After spending some time trying to find a file identification library that suits CapTipper's needs (cross-platform, cross-environment, accepts file stream, and does not require too much dependencies), I came up short and decided to write one myself.
 Whatype was originally developed for `CapTipper <https://github.com/omriher/CapTipper>`__ but is also an independent library and can be found on `GitHub`__.